kinnison/rust-workshop/session-05.md

 # Useful to know...

-- The compiler can (and will) lint this for you…
+- The compiler can (and will) complain at you around this topic

 ???